Updated: Thursday, March 25, 2021

 For those courses delivered in-person, physical distancing will be implemented in all classrooms, workplaces, and areas of congregation, both indoors and outside.
 The University has established a number of public health-based protocols that will be followed in these spaces.

 Academic support services through the Center for Student Success including advising, tutoring, and career services, as well as services to accommodate students with disabilities, will remain available throughout the semester in a combination of in-person and virtual sessions, which students can access at any time.

 Students who have questions regarding their course schedule are encouraged to contact their department chair, academic advisor, or school dean.
 Students are encouraged to log in to WebAdvisor to check their course schedules and delivery modalities.

 For more information on services available to students, please visit Academic Support Services and the Center for Student Success.
 The Department of Disability Services for Students can be contacted at 732-571-3460 or email@example.com.

 Flexible Grading Policy – Undergraduate Students

-We will continue to use a flexible grading system through the Fall 2020 semester (effective from Sept.
-8, 2020 through Jan.
-15, 2021.)
+We will continue to use a flexible grading system through the Spring 2021 semester (effective from Jan.
+22, 2021 through May 14, 2021.) for undergraduate students.
 At the conclusion of the semester, faculty will award standard letter grades to students for their work.
-Once standard letter grades are posted, students may choose to keep some or all of those standard grades (A to D-), or they may choose to have some or all of the grades recorded as Pass (P); once changed, P grades are not reversible and students may not request the grade to be reverted back to the standard letter grade.
-P grades do not positively or negatively impact GPA; it has no effect on GPA.
+Once standard letter grades are posted, undergraduate students may choose to have a maximum of (4) credits of their standard (A to D-) grades recorded as Pass (P).
+Once changed, Pass (P) grades are not reversible, and students may not request the grade to be reverted back to the standard letter grade.
+Pass (P) grades do not positively or negatively impact GPA; they have no effect on GPA.